benqus/toolbox/top/README.md

 - CommonJS: `const { topic } = require('@b/top');`
 - ES Module: `@b/tops/build/top.mjs;`

-### Topic
+## 1. Topic

-Topics are simple functions that you can listen to and leave when you are done listening to them.
+Topics are simple functions that you can subscribe to and unsubscribe when you are done with them.

-TypeScript example:
+Basic TypeScript example:
 ```ts
 import { topic } from '@b/top';